Live Music in Bloor-Yorkville

-Once a hotbed of peace and poetry, the village of Yorkville was also the launchpad for 1960s Canadian folk luminaries Neil Young, Joni Mitchell, and Gordon Lightfoot and hosted the likes of James Taylor and Simon & Garfunkel.
-All graced the stage at the Riverboat (134 Yorkville Ave, east of Avenue Road)–at one time Canada’s most famous coffeehouse.
+Once a hotbed of peace and poetry, the village of Yorkville launched 1960s Canadian folk luminaries like Neil Young, Joni Mitchell, and Gordon Lightfoot—along with James Taylor and Simon & Garfunkel—on the iconic stage at the Riverboat, once Canada’s most famous coffeehouse.

 Little Portugal